AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-unified-storage-connector.md

 Before executing these steps, ensure that you have an [!DNL Azure] storage account and an access key to authorize the access to the [!DNL Azure] storage account.

-Perform the followinf steps to create an [!DNL Azure] storage configuration:
+Perform the following steps to create an [!DNL Azure] storage configuration:

 1. Navigate to **[!UICONTROL Tools]** &gt; **[!UICONTROL Cloud Services]** &gt; **[!UICONTROL Azure Storage]**.
 1. Select a folder to create the configuration and tap **[!UICONTROL Create]**.